 If we're lucky, we get several chunks of the Bible during our church services, but some of us don't even get that.
 I once visited a Lutheran church and never went back--there was no first lesson, no Psalm, no second lesson.
 We just went straight to the Gospel.
 It was strange.

-Maybe it's Monday, and you're wondering what to read.
+Maybe it's a weekday, and you're wondering what to read.
 You could do worse than to just read the lessons for the past Sunday or the upcoming Sunday each day of the week.
 Let the words sink into you and see where they lead you.
 If you need the lessons for the week, plus special feast days, go here and then pick up your favorite Bible.
 If you need to read the lectionary online, go here; if you keep clicking through screens, you can get several translation options as well as study aids.

 Or maybe you want to branch out.
 Choose a book you've never read before.
 Or maybe you want to simply read a Psalm a day.
 Or maybe you want to read your way through the Gospels.
 There's no wrong way to do it.
 And if you find yourself bored or irritated or wishing you'd chosen a different text--change!